 It is necessary that sex workers have access to safe working conditions, legal resources, health services, and housing because sex worker rights are human rights!

 Let’s gather together to honour the lives of sex workers who have died due to violence, stand united against criminalization of sex work, and celebrate the international vibrancy of sex worker rights movements.

-The red umbrella is an international symbol for sex worker rights, so folks are welcome to wear red and/or bring a red umbrella!
+The red umbrella is an international symbol for sex worker rights, so if you want to, wear red and/or bring a red umbrella!